gethuman/pancakes/README.md

         adapters: {
             api:        'persist',  // so, within the API server, the persist adapter is used for this resource
             batch:      'persist',
-            webserver:  'restapi',  // on the web server or in the browser, a restful API call is made
+            webserver:  'apiclient',  // on the web server or in the browser, a restful API call is made
-            browser:    'restapi'
+            browser:    'apiclient'
         },

         // each adapter has a set of methods that can be exposed
         methods: {
             persist:    ['find', 'findById', 'create', 'update', 'remove'],
-            restapi:    ['find', 'findById', 'create', 'update', 'remove'],
+            apiclient:    ['find', 'findById', 'create', 'update', 'remove'],
             realtime:   ['save', 'remove'],
             search:     ['save', 'find', 'remove']
         },